Compatibility complexes of overdetermined PDEs of finite type, with applications to the Killing equation: Killing equation

 For a generic FLRW spacetime (see~\cite[Def.2.1]{cdk} for a breakdown of FLRW geometries into special and generic classes, based on the properties of the scale factor $f$), it is well-known that the only Killing vectors are those that reduce to the Killing vectors of the spatial slices $(F,g^F)$, appropriately propagated in time.
 We will see shortly that, equivalently, each Killing vector on $(M,g)$ has the form $v_a = 0 + f^2 \tX_a$, where $\tilde{K}_{ab}[\tX] = 0$ and $\del_t \tX_a = 0$.
 Now, since the spatial slices $(F,g^F)$ are of constant curvature, the spatial Killing operator $\tilde{K}$ is of the type discussed in Section~\ref{sec:cc}.
 This means that $\tilde{K}$ is equivalent up to homotopy to the flat spatial Killing transport connection $\tilde{\TT}$, so that the following two operators are also equivalent up to homotopy:

 Since both $[\del_t,\tilde{K}] = 0$ and $[\del_t,\tilde{\TT}] = 0$, it is easy to see that $\TT$ itself defines a flat connection.
-Now, it is a straightforward exercise to check that the twisted de~Rham complex $d^\TT_l$ can be represented as the bottom line in the following diagram, and also to check the existence of the vertical differential operators that complete this diagram to an equivalence up to homotopy, where the operators $\tC_i$ are the pullbacks of the Calabi complex~\eqref{eq:calabi} defined on the constant curvature geometry $(F,g^F)$:
+Let the operators $\tC_i$ be the extensions of the Calabi complex~\eqref{eq:calabi} from the constant curvature geometry $(F,g^F)$ to $M$, where we have simply replaced $\nabla^F$ by $\tnabla$ and $g^F$ by $\tilde{g}^F$ whenever necessary.
+Since such an extension preserves all operator identities, including the suitably extended equivalence up to homotopy in~\eqref{eq:calabi-equiv}.
+Now, it is a straightforward exercise to check that the twisted de~Rham complex $d^\TT_l$ can be represented as the bottom line in the following diagram, and also to use the mentioned identities to construct the corresponding the vertical differential operators that complete this diagram to an equivalence up to homotopy:

 Hence, by Lemma~\ref{lem:compat-sufficient}, the top complex in~\eqref{eq:flrw-calabi} is also a compatibility complex.